jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Two Truths ~~and a lie~~

 Why does using a heavy weight approach create happy customers?
-Shouldn't high-touch be the way to create lasting, profitable relationships?
+Shouldn't high-touch be the best way to create lasting, profitable relationships?

 To answer this, I'd like to talk about two truths.
 The first is that high-touch customer support, no matter how excellent it is, just isn’t empowering.